openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 #.
 Identical types within the union type are replaced for a single type.
 #.
 Identical literals within the union type are replaced for a single literal.
 #.
-If at least one type in the union is *Object* then the whole union type is
+If at least one type in the union is *Object*, then the entire union type is
    reduced to *Object* type.
 #.
-Otherwise, if there is at least one numeric type among the numeric union
+If there is at least one numeric type among the numeric union types or
-   types or numeric literals, then all such types or literals are replaced for type *number*.
+   numeric literals, then all such types or literals are replaced for type *number*.
 #.
 Unless any of the above is true:

 -  If there are two types *T1* and *T2* within the union type, and *T1* is